theinvertedform/umt.world/about.md

 ---
 title: About
 description: A page about this website.
-What gets collected here; what are the methods and aspirations.
+abstract: Including more details on what gets collected on this website, and what are the methods used for that collection; what are the design principles, inspirations, ambitions.
-abstract: This is an about page for the website, with details on the design inspiration and the ambition of its breadth.
 layout: meta
 toc: true
+tags:
+  - umt.world
+  - personal
+  - web design
 ---

 As technical literacy decreases in inverse proportion to our society's increased reliance on the internet, it becomes ever more urgent to retain independent control of one's content online.
 What follows is a comprehensive program for a Web-based self-publishing platform.
 At its heart is a website that functions as a single corpus, a statically-generated *Weltanschauung*.
 Connecting this work to the social web are two avenues of communication: a newsletter, and automated syndication across social media.
 The technical implementation of an integrated writing environment and publishing platform enables a form of writing whose distinct literary form is untouched by the article-form of traditional publishing.
 Over the past six consecutive years, I have been developing a writing environment that I hope to unify and organize into a single work that is both software and writing.
 This project involves the design and technical implementation of a complete archival system.